Konadu-Akwasi-Akuoko/AWS-Restart-Course/Cloud-Foundations/12-AWS-Elastic-Compute/README.md

 8. **Security group settings:**

-    Asecurity groupacts as a virtual firewall that controls network traffic for one or more instances.
+    A security group acts as a virtual firewall that controls network traffic for one or more instances.
 When you launch an instance, you can specify one or more security groups.
 Otherwise, the default security group is used.

     You can add rules to each security group.
 Rules allow traffic to or from the security group’s associated instances.
 You can modify the rules for a security group at any time.
 The new rules will be automatically applied to all instances that are associated with the security group.
 When AWS decides whether to allow traffic to reach an instance, all the rules from all the security groups that are associated with the instance are evaluated.
 When you launch an instance in a VPC, you must either create a new security group or use one that already exists in that VPC.
 After you launch an instance, you can change its security groups.